QazmoQwerty/palette/README.md

 ```
 description: A string describing the command.
+exec: The string to execute with `sh -c EXEC_STRING` whenever the command is run.
 keybinding [OPTIONAL]: Keybinding for the command.
 Note that the syntax for this field is identical to sxhkd's keybinding syntax.
-exec: The string to execute with `sh -c EXEC_STRING` whenever the command is run.
+meta [OPTIONAL]: Additional invisible search terms for the command.
 ```

 For an example configuration, see [here](examples/simple-example.json).